-Initially, achieving comparative rating consistency with neighbouring local governments in the short-term will support the Shire's long-term financial sustainability.
-Following with a gradual and consistent approach to increasing rates, avoids the need to raise rates outside of an acceptable range and or comparison over the long-term.
+Achieving comparative rating consistency with neighbouring local governments in the short-term will support the Shire's long-term financial sustainability.
+Following with a gradual and consistent approach towards future increasing rates, avoids the need to raise rates outside of an acceptable range and or comparison over the long-term.

-Being the second year of a three year plan towards achieving the objectives of a balanced operating budget and comparative rating parity, it includes lifting minimal rate charges across all existing rating categories, plus halving the use of existing concessions for pastoral and those non-residential properties as applied.
+Being the third year of a three year plan towards achieving the objectives of a balanced operating budget and comparative rating parity, it includes lifting minimal rate charges across all existing rating categories, without the use of rating concessions.